Why this program?

-Greek America Corps is an initiative that has changed the lives of dozens of North American young adults by engaging them in meaningful volunteer programs in Greece.
-These programs have connected them with their inner-selves — instilling in them the importance of volunteerism, service and philanthropy by allowing them to experience firsthand the smile on the face of someone they are feeding, supporting or serving.
+Greek America Corps is an initiative that has changed the lives of dozens of young North Americans by engaging them in meaningful volunteer programs with accredited non-profit organizations in Greece.
+These programs have connected them with their inner-selves — instilling in them the importance of volunteerism, service and philanthropy by allowing them to experience firsthand the smile on the face of someone they are feeding, supporting and serving.

 There are three primary aspects to this initiative:

 (1) Students are exposed to the ideals of service and volunteerism, core ideals of the Greek America Foundation’s mission, and experience first-hand their own impact on the causes they are supporting.

 (2) At the same time, our program supports the nation of Greece and her people as they grapple with a crippling financial crisis and numerous humanitarian issues — not to mention the worst international refugee crisis since World War II.

 (3) Finally, our volunteers are exposed to contemporary Greek life and culture.

 About our past programs

 Our first volunteer mission took place in July 2017 in Athens, where participants spent the month supporting The HOME Project, a network of shelters for unaccompanied refugee minors trapped in Greece.

 Our second mission took place in July 2019 on the island of Chios in partnership with METAdrasi, a non-profit organization offering support, education and other vital services to unaccompanied refugee minors.